JoelAbees/hello-world/README.md

 # hello-world
 Learning how to git my way through life.
+Also coding is life.